View the GrandWomen program

 Mentoring Girls

 We will be working closely AFAHO (African Family Health Organization) and CAPA (The Philadelphia High School for Creative and Performing Arts) – two organizations that support girls and young women from various backgrounds.
-A small group of teens and young adults will work with us in year one of the project as we develop the production and film with the grand women, connecting with the elder performers.
-In year two, Teya will create a new Theater of Witness piece with the young women, centered on the themes of their own stories as well as how they can grow into becoming Grand Women in their lives.
+A small group of teens and young adults will work with us to develop new productions and film based on their own life stories and those of elder women in their lives.
+They also will explore what it will mean for them to grow into becoming Grand Women themselves as they age.

 Thank you to all the generous individuals who contributed so lovingly to GrandWomen.